duplocloud/docs/kubernetes-user-guide/configs-and-secrets/adding-secretproviderclass-custom-resource.md

 ### **Step 3:** Mount Volumes based on the configured secrets

 To ensure your application is using the Secrets Store CSI driver, you need to configure your deployment to use the reference of the `SecretProviderClass` resource created in the previous step.

-The following is an example of how to configure a pod to mount a volume based on the SecretProviderClass created in prior steps to retrieve secrets from Secrets Manager.
+It's important to note that SPC timeouts can occur due to issues related to Secret Auto Rotation, which is enabled by default.
+This feature checks every two minutes if the secrets need to be updated from the values in AWS Secrets Manager.
+During a service deployment, if a secret is deleted due to a redeployment while a rotation check is attempted, it can lead to timeouts.
+This deletion happens because the secret is generated from the volume mount in the service pod, and when the pod is destroyed, the secret is also destroyed.

-While creating **Service** (**Kubernetes** -> **Service**),&#x20;
+While creating **Service** (**Kubernetes** -> **Service**),

 {% hint style="info" %}
 Select **Cloud Credentials** value as `From Kubernetes`